opacaud/42_c_piscine_paris_march_2021/README.md

 ## Revision for the final exam

-There are in there a few exercises that could be asked during the final Piscine exam.
+There are in there a few exercises that could be asked during the final piscine exam.